 RESPECTIVE FUNCTIONS OF THE BOARD OF GOVERNORS AND PRINCIPAL IN RELATION TO ADMISSIONS TO THE SCHOOL

 Selection of the intake for Year 8 has been delegated by the Board of Governors to an Admissions Committee appointed by the Board of Governors.

-It is the responsibility of the parents of the child applying to ensure that all relevant information is made available.
+It is the responsibility of the parents of the child applying to ensure that all relevant information is made available to the School.

-Those applicants deemed as eligible for treatment under Special Provisions, will be considered first and equally with all applications.
+Applications for Special Circumstances and Special Provisions will be considered first and equally with all applications. (see Appendix 1).

 It should also be noted that children resident in Northern Ireland at the time of their proposed admission must be admitted before any child not so resident.